-B. Recommended Requirements for a New B-5 Business Zone
+B. Recommended Requirements for a New B-5 Corporate Business Zone

-In terms of implementation, it is recommended that the governing body consider a zoning ordinance amendment to create a new district entitled the B-5 Business zone consistent with the boundaries shown in Figure 5, which coincides with that of Lot 6 in Block 207.
+In terms of implementation, it is recommended that the governing body consider a zoning ordinance amendment to create a new district entitled the B-5 Corporate Business zone consistent with the boundaries shown in Figure 5, which coincides with that of Lot 6 in Block 207.
 As indicated, although not part of any prior Master Plan Amendment, it is recommended that the B-2A Overlay zone district, which included Lot 6 in Block 207 as well as over a dozen additional lots as part of a continuous stretch of properties along the east side of Sylvan Avenue, be rescinded in its entirety.
-The following standards are proposed to regulate new development within the B-5 zone (see Table 4).
+The permitted uses in the new B-5 Business zone would be the same as in the current B-2 zone (i.e., business offices, professional offices, governmental and corporate offices, laboratory and research facilities and houses of worship).
+Additionally, accessory parking structures would be permitted subject to certain height restrictions.
+Freestanding office buildings would also be allowed.